shixm-cloud/ENVR3002/Lab1.md

 MATLAB is a software for scientific computing.
 The name stands for _matrix laboratory_.
 It can handle simple arithmetic calculations like those your scientific calculator can do, as well as complex machine learning algorithms that aids the design of BMW automobiles.

-Next, let's take a look at the sofeware interface first (_Lecture show MATLAB on the computer ..._)
+Next, let's take a look at the sofeware interface first (_Lecturer show MATLAB on the computer ..._)

 ### Arithmetic